 Sara and Tomasz!
 Just the best.
 Two of the many interesting couples I’ve had the pleasure of getting to know through wedding photography this past year.
-I’ve attended all types of weddings.
+I’ve attended all sorts of weddings.
 Big and small.
-Some have been carefully planned while others have been spontaneous.
-This wedding story, however, definitely resides in the first category: carefully planned!
+In urban environments, others in nature.
+Some, spontaneous, while others have been planned carefully.
+This wedding story, however, definitely resides in the latter category.

 When I first saw the wedding schedule my jaw dropped.
 I counted 92 activities/actions.
 And on top of that, two seasoned project managers who solved everything that needed to be solved… It was an absolute beauty to see them go about their business, flowing, zen-like.
 Such pros…

 Now the wedding kicked off on Friday with a barbecue evening (which left no one hungry) and multisports activities.
 The groom, who has a passion for making gelato, happily served the guests to homemade Italian ice cream.
 As the sun settled across the golden august sky the popcorn machine echoed across the garden.
 Ahhhhh that smell of butter popcorn…

 Saturday started with the traditional preparations before moving on to first look and then making group photographs of the wedding party.
 The weather forecast had been causing concern leading up to the wedding day but the low grey cloud came as a pleasant surprise.
 Everything went great and the cloudy calm skies provided a fantastic portrait light.
 The day progressed and the tempo picked up as we got closer to the ceremony which was held at Mariefred Kyrka.
 The ceremony unfolded and was nothing short of beautiful.